top of page

 Waguthi Mahugu

 This is where many strong employees get stuck.
-They assume that if they keep saying yes, remain available, and push through pressure, someone will eventually notice.
+They assume that if they keep saying yes and push through pressure, someone will eventually notice.
 Sometimes that happens, but what gets noticed is not always what leads to growth.
-They are seen as cooperative, responsive, and willing.
-Those are good qualities, but they do not always set a person apart.
 Career movement often begins when people associate your name with something specific and useful.
 It may be clear thinking in messy situations.
 It may be strong follow-through.
 It may be calm communication under pressure.
 It may be the ability to move important work forward without creating confusion.
 Once your value becomes easier to name, it becomes easier to trust.

 Take Aisha, a capable employee who is always in motion.
 She joins every meeting, replies quickly, supports colleagues, and works hard to keep things moving.
 No one questions her commitment.
 But over time, something becomes clear.
 Anita is involved in many things, yet the work with the highest value is often delayed.
-Her updates are detailed, but not always sharp.
-Her days are full, but her contribution is not easy to summarize.
 When a stretch opportunity comes up, it goes to someone else.
 Not because Anita lacks ability, but because the other person has become known for something more distinct.
-That person brings order to complexity, keeps priorities clear, and follows through in a way that builds confidence.
 Their value is easier to describe, so their readiness is easier to trust.

 That is why influence matters.
 Influence is not about being loud or political.
 It is about helping people see the value of your thinking, your judgment, and your contribution.
 It is about winning support where it matters so that good work does not remain hidden, overlooked, or underused.
 In many careers, progress slows not because a person lacks talent, but because they have not yet learned how to build confidence around their work in the places that shape opportunity.